-Two methods are used to compute benefits for Coordinated and Basic Plan members.
+Two methods are used to compute benefits for Coordinated members.
 The retiring member receives the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
-Under Method 1, the annuity accrual rate for a Basic Plan member is 2.2 percent of average salary for each of the first ten years of service and 2.7 percent for each remaining year.
-For a Coordinated Plan member, the annuity accrual rate is 1.2 percent of average salary for each of the first ten years and 1.7 percent for each remaining year.
-Using Method 2, the annuity accrual rate is 2.7 percent of average salary for Basic Plan members and 1.7 percent for Coordinated Plan members for each year of service.
+Under Method 1, for a Coordinated Plan member, the annuity accrual rate is 1.2 percent of average salary for each of the first ten years and 1.7 percent for each remaining year.
+Under Method 2, the annuity accrual rate is 1.7 percent of average salary for each year of service.

-For General Employees Retirement Fund members hired prior to July 1, 1989 whose annuity is calculated using Method 1, a full annuity is available when age plus years of service equal 90.
-Normal retirement age is 65 or 66 (depending on date hired) for General Employees Retirement Fund members.
+For General Employees Retirement Fund members hired prior to July 1, 1989, whose annuity is calculated using Method 1, a full annuity is available when age plus years of service equal 90.
+Normal retirement age is either 65 or 66 (depending on date hired) for General Employees Retirement Fund members.
 A reduced retirement annuity is also available to eligible members seeking early retirement.